Worried about legal fees when buying the freehold?

 • 6

 In addition to the solicitor's legal fees, your solicitor also manages the freeholder's undertaking for reasonable costs which accompany the buying of the freehold, i.e. you have to pay for their costs associated with hiring surveyors and taking legal advice.
-This cost is likely to be in the range of around £1,500 - £2,000.

-Freeholder's solicitors fees are normally higher than you would expect to pay for a solicitor working for you because it is understood that you have to pay them.
+Freeholder's solicitor's fees are normally higher than you would expect to pay for a solicitor working for you because it is understood that you have to pay them.

 • 7